ipums/ipums.github.io/_posts/2017-01-27-Python-Powered-Excel-Macros.md

 And finally the msg_box.
 Hello World!:<br />
 ![screenshot of hello world msgbox]({{site.urlimg}}/hello-world-msgbox.png)

-Every PythonTool has some general tools we've engineered via the add_in object.
+Every PythonTool has access to some common functionality that we've engineered via the add_in object.
 This allows for reusable Excel-side widgets like message boxes for both text input and information (as seen in the hello world tool code above), creating new workbooks, even spinning the cursor while a process is running.

 [Excel menu creation]: {{site.url}}/unicorn-1-menu/

 That's the HelloWorld example, but obviously we want to do much more than this, and we already have.
 For example, we have a need to export some specific structured data from a large set of workbooks.
 The exports are done periodically and only need to be done if the workbook itself has been updated since the last export.
 I wrote a PythonTool that systematically:

-* Goes through the workbook list, determines which workbooks need export (through file mtime comparison)
+* Goes through the workbook list, determines which workbooks need export (through file mtime comparison).
-* Those workbooks that need export are read into Python using the Pandas library
+* Those workbooks that need export are then read into Python using the Pandas library.
-* Once the workbook is in a Pandas data frame, the necessary data are gathered and exported
+* Once the workbook is in a Pandas data frame, the necessary data are gathered and exported.
-* Meanwhile, the PythonTool opens a report workbook that shows the progress of each workbook export
+* Meanwhile, the PythonTool opens a report workbook that shows the real-time progress of each workbook export.

 I can't emphasize this enough, this is SUCH an improvement over writing VBA.
 Faster to write.
 Faster to execute.
 Easier to maintain.

 # But wait!
 There's more!
 -------------------

 I've described a lot here, but there are more topics to cover in future posts.
-Here's some teasers:
+Here are some teasers:

 * Python environment support with conda and conda-build